cs4241-20a/a1-gettingstarted/README.md

 - **Styled page with CSS**: Added rules for the body, main, figure, and html selectors.
 I also created classes for all my sections and used a grid layout to display them.
 - **Used a Memoized File System**: I used a memoized function to read the files for the site by using a cache and taking advantage over closure
 - **JS Animation**: Using Keyframes I added a button to call a JS animation to do some fun stuff on the site
-- **No Divs**: I used no divs and instead opted for mains, and sections to properly convey the context of the site, and I also used alt's for all images provided.
+- **No Divs/HTML Organization**: I used no divs and instead opted for mains, and sections to properly convey the context of the site, and I also used alt's for all images provided.
+I also used tags such as footers, figures, figcaptions, and navs to properly describe the data I am displaying.
 - **Added Images**: As you can see I added a few images to the site for fun
 - **CSS Variables**: I added the colors used throughout the site to the root of the html document